ycpcs/cs101-spring2017/assign/assign04.md

 Code due on **Friday, May 5th** by 11:59 PM

+*Update 4/24*: Added section on how to represent movement direction

 # Getting Started

 Start by downloading [CS101\_Assign04.zip](CS101_Assign04.zip), saving it in the CS101 directory within your home directory.